 3 Object of Act

-The object of this Act is to protect children:(a) by not permitting certain persons to engage in child-related work, and(b) by requiring persons engaged in child-related work to have working with children check clearances.Note.For other legislation relating to the safety, welfare and well-being of children, and the related functions of the Children’s Guardian, see the Children and Young Persons (Care and Protection) Act 1998.
-In particular, see section 181 and Chapter 13 of that Act.
+The object of this Act is to protect children—(a) by not permitting certain persons to engage in child-related work, and(b) by requiring persons engaged in child-related work to have working with children check clearances.Note.For other legislation relating to the safety, welfare and well-being of children, and the related functions of the Children’s Guardian, see the Children’s Guardian Act 2019.
+In particular, see section 128 and Part 6 of that Act.

 4 Safety, welfare and well-being of children to be paramount consideration